-However, the TACTT2 trial data show treatment effects on TFI in favor of Keyzilen\ for specific subgroups.
-In the pre-specified subgroup of patients suffering from tinnitus following otitis media, treatment with Keyzilen\ resulted in a reduction of 14.76 points in the TFI from baseline, as compared to 6.19 points for placebo (p-value of 0.048).
+However, the TACTT2 trial data show treatment effects on TFI in favor of Keyzilen[®] for specific subgroups.
+In the pre-specified subgroup of patients suffering from tinnitus following otitis media, treatment with Keyzilen[®] resulted in a reduction of 14.76 points in the TFI from baseline, as compared to 6.19 points for placebo (p-value of 0.048).
 In active-treated patients who suffered at baseline from severe or extreme tinnitus (a subgroup independent of tinnitus etiology that was not pre-specified), as determined by the Patient Global Impression of Severity, a 15.53 point reduction was observed, as compared to 11.48 points for placebo (p-value of 0.238).

-Based on the outcomes from the TACTT2 trial, we amended our protocol for the TACTT3 Phase 3 clinical trial of Keyzilen® in two steps.
+Based on the outcomes from the TACTT2 trial, we amended our protocol for the TACTT3 Phase 3 clinical trial of Keyzilen[®] in two steps.
 Under the final, amended trial protocol, the change in TFI score was elevated from a key secondary endpoint to a primary efficacy endpoint, the trial size was increased to enhance statistical sensitivity to the effects of treatment, and the subgroup of patients with otitis media-related tinnitus was included in confirmatory statistical testing along with the overall study population.
 The change in tinnitus loudness was downgraded from a primary to a secondary efficacy endpoint.
 As in TACTT2, tinnitus loudness was initially rated on a daily basis; however, the rating frequency was subsequently reduced in between study visits in order to lighten the burden of patients and reduce the potential impact of the frequent measures.
 Enrollment into the TACTT3 trial was resumed in early 2017 and completed in September 2017.

 On March 13, 2018, we announced that preliminary top-line data from the TACTT3 trial indicated that the study did not meet its primary efficacy endpoint of a statistically significant improvement in the Tinnitus Functional Score from baseline to Day 84 in the active treated group compared to placebo either in the overall population or in the otitis media subpopulation.
-We are currently investigating the outcomes, including those in TACTT2, the previously conducted sister trial.
-Following such review, we intend to reassess our development plans for Keyzilen® and make appropriate adjustments as needed.
+This outcome was confirmed by further analyses.
+We consider that additional studies with Keyzilen[®] will be necessary to move the program forward, and that the way how outcomes are measured Keyzilen[®] will need to be improved in order to provide more robust efficacy data.
+We intend to fund further development of Keyzilen[®] either through partnerships or research grants.

-AM-111 in Hearing Loss
+Sonsuvi[®] (AM-111) in Hearing Loss

-AM-111 is being developed for the treatment of ASNHL.
+Sonsuvi[®] is being developed for the treatment of ASNHL.
 In sensorineural hearing loss, there is damage to the sensory cells of the inner ear or the auditory nerve.
 Sensorineural hearing loss is also called "inner ear hearing loss".
 Hearing loss is a heterogeneous disorder of many forms with a variety of causes.
 ASNHL may be triggered by a variety of insults, such as exposure to excessively loud sound, infection, inflammation or certain ototoxic drugs.
 These insults may also result in tinnitus.
 According to an article by Alexander and Harris published in Otology & Neurotology in 2013, the average annual incidence of sudden deafness is 66,954 new cases among the U.S. insured population.
 There are no currently approved treatments for this patient population.

-AM-111 contains a synthetic D-form peptide (Brimapitide or D-JNKI-1) that protects sensorineural structures in the inner ear from stress-induced damage.
-AM-111 has been granted orphan drug status by both EMA and FDA and has been granted fast track designation by the FDA for the treatment of sudden sensorineural hearing loss.
+Sonsuvi[®] contains a synthetic D-form peptide (Brimapitide or D-JNKI-1) that protects sensorineural structures in the inner ear from stress-induced damage.
+Sonsuvi[®] has been granted orphan drug status by both EMA and FDA and has been granted fast track designation by the FDA for the treatment of sudden sensorineural hearing loss.